dwenzel/t3calendar/Documentation/UsersManual/Cache.md

 # Cache

-Widget content is cached by default.
+Widget content is **not cached** by default.
+Caching can be enabled by checking the _Cache_ option in Extension Manager configuration.

-Cache entries are identified by an hash of the widget configuration.
+Cache entries are identified by a hash value of the widget configuration.
-The content cache is registered with the TYPO3 _pages_ cache group.
+The content cache is registered with the TYPO3 _pages_ and _all_ cache groups.

-Thus the content cache is flushed together with the page caches.
+Thus the content cache is flushed together with the page cache.